RHEUMATOLOGY & METABOLIC MEDICINE

 Funded by RJAH Hospital Charitable Fund

 Psoriatic Arthritis (PsA) is a disease that can cause pain, stiffness and swelling of the joints and spine.
 It develops when the immune system attacks the healthy cells of the body, this is what we call inflammatory arthritis.
-Stiffness, swelling and pain can occur in all joints i.e. hands, wrist, shoulders, hips, knees, ankles, feet and in your spine.
-In PsA, the cells in blood and joints produce an excess amount of a small protein called Tumor Necrosis Factor (TNF) which is responsible for the swelling and pain of your joints – see Figure 1.
+Stiffness, swelling and pain can occur in all joints i.e. hands, wrist, shoulders, hips, knees, ankles, feet, and in your spine.
+In PsA, the cells in blood and joints produce an excess amount of a small protein called Tumor Necrosis Factor (TNF) which is responsible for the swelling and pain of the joints (Figure 1).
 TNF inhibitors (TNFi) are the first-line biologic treatments able to block this protein to reduce the inflammation.
 They are prescribed by rheumatologists when conventional treatment does not show any efficiency.
 However, about 40% of patients do not or only partially respond to TNFi.

-The next step is to investigate plasma to find a potential biomarker among hundreds of proteins, and to validate it with ELISA assays.
-Finally, a large data analysis will be performed, using UK Biobank data to determine how diet, physical activity and comorbidities could be involved in disease severity and lead to the use of biologic drugs such as TNFi.
+Finally, a large data analysis will be performed, using UK Biobank data, to determine how diet, physical activity and comorbidities could be involved in disease severity and lead to the use of biologic drugs such as TNFi.

 Figure 1.
 Joint infiltration by immune cells secreting pro-inflammatory cytokines lead to inflammation, swelling and stiffness.